 Can I withdraw permission to use my contributions at a later date?

 No. This is one of the reasons we require a CLA.
 No individual contributor can hold such a threat over the entire community of users.
 Once you make a contribution, you are saying we can use that piece of code forever.

 Can I submit patches without having signed the CLA?

-Trivial patches like spelling fixes or missing words in the documentation won't require an agreement, since anybody could do those.
-However, almost anything will require a CLA.
+Trivial patches like spelling fixes or missing words in the documentation don't require an agreement, since anybody could do those.

 So where do I sign?
 What's next?